Converting to Judaism is a serious undertaking. It is our hope that the information you find here can help you in your exploration.

-Both challenging and fulfilling, our program consists of two required primary courses: the Miller Heritage class (7:00 – 8:30pm) on Monday evenings (two semesters) and Hands-On Judaism (9:00 – 10:15am) on Saturday mornings (10 months).
+Both challenging and fulfilling, our program consists of one required primary course: the Miller Heritage class (7:00 – 8:30pm) on Monday evenings (two semesters), along with Shabbat and other experiences.

-The Miller Heritage class provides a strong background in Jewish history and philosophy, while Hands-On Judaism is a great introduction to Jewish practice.
 Hebrew is offered every Monday night, from 6:00 – 6:45pm, immediately before Heritage.
-Students will gain Hebrew reading basics through this class, but can also opt to study Hebrew in another format.
+Students will gain Hebrew reading basics through this class, but can also opt to study Hebrew in another format, including through the Miller Program out of American Jewish University.
 For those who want to strengthen their Hebrew skills, there is a secondary class offered in the second semester.

-After the Hands-On Judaism on Shabbat mornings, students attend our Shabbat morning services.
-There are a variety of options: The Sanctuary service, Rose Crown Minyan, and JBC students are also welcome at the Religious School student services that begin at 11:00am.
+Students are encouraged to attend our Shabbat and Festival services.
+There are a variety of options: The Sanctuary service, Rose Crown Minyan, and JBC students are also welcome at the various Family services that begin at 10:00 AM.
 Adults attend these as well, and they are a good way to learn some of the basic melodies and prayers in a learning environment.
 Participants can be matched with a Shul Buddy to assist and guide you through the synagogue services.

-The JBC program also includes supplementary activities, such as learners’ services, field trips (including the mikvah, other synagogues for services, the Holocaust Museum), and social activities (Shabbat dinners and other gatherings).
-Additionally, there is a weekly email providing information on the weekly Torah portion, upcoming classes and community events and issues related to Jewish life in general.
+The JBC program also includes supplementary activities, such as learners’ services, field trips, and social activities (Shabbat dinners and other gatherings).
+Additionally, there is a weekly email providing information on the weekly Torah portion, upcoming classes and community events and issues related to Jewish culture and life in general.

 There are a few written assignments during the course of the program.
 Most are brief, except a final collection of essays which are presented to the beit din prior to meeting.